dsci445-csu/project-10/README.md

 ## Physical Characteristics

 * Step-by-step guide to import data
-* Step-by-step guide to write the code
+* Step-by-step guide to write the code (Look at videos online, explains really well how to make it look good)
 * Findings/Models for each catagory (age, height, facial hair)
 * Discussion and Conclusions

+## Economic Characteristics

+* Step-by-step guide to import economic data
+* Step-by-step guide to write the code (Look at videos online, explains really well how to make it look good)
+* Findings/Models for each catagory (Unemployment rate, national dept, political history, education)
+* Discussion and Conclusions

+## License
+This project is licensed under...

 # Sources: